JosephAntony/Lua-5.3-Portable-Batteries-Windows-10-32bit/manual.md

 In this humble step-by-step manual we will learn how to compile and install Lua, Lua C modules and one pure Lua module.
 We will learn what to download, install and setup to achieve this.

-You can download my current standalone binary distribution of Lua and some useful modules [here](https://github.com/is73/Lua-5.3-Portable-Batteries-Windows-10-32bit)
+ [**HERE**](https://github.com/is73/Lua-5.3-Portable-Batteries-Windows-10-32bit) you can download my current standalone binary distribution of Lua 5.3.3 and some fresh useful modules.

 ---